turbonemesis/constitution/CONSTITUTION.md

 Membership is open to {CompanyName} software engineers and/or any software stakeholders.

-#### Section 2 - Who is an active voting member
+#### Section 2 - Who is a legislator

-Only current software team leads may be active members.
-Only active members may vote.
+All current software team leads employed at {CompanyName} are to be considered active voting senators.

 ### Article V - Meetings

 #### Section 1 - General meetings

 General meetings are to be held at a reasonable time and location once per year.
 Any member can join these meetings.
-Only active members can call meetings.
+Only active voting senators can call these meetings.

 ### Article V - Legislative Branch